Please enable JavaScript to view this site.

 Mapbox usage example

-If you are happy to create your Mapbox account, go to www.mapbox.com/pricing and click Get Started.
+If you are happy to create your Mapbox account, go to www.mapbox.com and click Get Started.
 You will be asked for a new user name, your email address and a password for your new account.
-The starter Pay-as-you-go plan provides up to 50,000 free "map views" per month.
-On the right of your account's Home page click See your access tokens which will display your default Access Token for your account - click the copy button next to the Access Token which copies it to the Windows clipboard.
+On your account's Home page you will see your default Access Token for your account - click the copy button next to the Access Token which copies it to the Windows clipboard.
 Then in DVMP Pro, go to the menu Tools > Options > Add-ons > Display Map and click the Set Mapbox Access Token button; click the Paste button and then OK which tells DVMP Pro to store your Access Token for use by the Display Map add-on.
 Please see Options - Display Map for more details of how to enter your Access Token into DVMP Pro.

-In your Mapbox account, click Stats and you can view the current number of Map Views used up this month - beware that the total displayed is not in real-time so it may be delayed by several hours.
+In your Mapbox account, click Statistics and you can view the current number of Map Views used up this month - beware that the total displayed is not in real-time so it may be delayed by several hours.
 You should check this on a regular basis.
-If you click Account then Billing this takes you to a page where you can upgrade to a paid-for account with a larger map quota, or completely delete your account if you no longer wish to use it.
+If you no longer wish to use your account, click Settings and then the Delete button.

-All of the above information about Mapbox is correct at the time of writing.
-For up-to-date details and conditions, please see the Mapbox web site.
+All of the above information about Mapbox and Geoapify is correct at the time of writing.
+For up-to-date details and conditions, please see their respective web sites.

 Burning-in GPS Information